Beware the netters!

 How annoying is this?
 One night whilst fishing down one of our local fishing marks, we were chasing down the dropping tide.
 Now as soon as the rocks started to uncover we started catching fish.
 This wasn’t without its hiccups though, the odd freak wave could knock you off guard if you didn’t have your wits about you.
 Luckily, I never got knocked over this time which made a change.
 There is nothing worse than taking a plunge and getting wet.
 This is by far not the most comfortable fishing but there you go.

-All of a sudden I hooked into a bass that instantly started to strip line of the reel, it was screaming.
+All of a sudden I hooked into a bass that instantly started to strip the line of the reel, it was screaming.
 I knew this was a good fish.
 However, suddenly I was hanging on to a dead weight.
 I was snagged.
 Even though I could still feel that there was a fish on the end.
 As I pulled the line and let it slack I could tell that something wasn’t right.

 Bass can be unstoppable

-Sometimes, when a bass swims around a rock or boulder, or even get stuck in the kelp, you can try this simple tactic.
+Sometimes, when a bass swims around a rock or boulder, or even gets stuck in the kelp, you can try this simple tactic.
 Simply let the line go completely slack, let out some more line, then see if the fish manages to swim out of the snag.
 In my scenario, I could feel it was stuck but it was still moving if I pulled tight on the line.
 Ultimately, in the end, I just kept walking until eventually, the line snapped.
 Amazingly, that was the end of another IMA Joker, yes another one.

 Only Try to earn a living

-So for us lure fisherman, nets can really be a pain in the arse.
+So for us lure fishermen, nets can really be a pain in the arse.
 But the netters, realistically, are only out there trying to earn a living.
 No different to us going to work and earning our wages.

 Way back in the eighties I was working in a radiator factory called ‘Stelrads’.
 I had worked there for about 10 years then suddenly I had an offer to work on the fishing boats down Broadstairs harbour.
 So basically, I left and lost out on about 10,000 in redundancy money.
 Amazingly, the factory closed down about a year after I left so I missed out on the money.
 All this to work on the fishing boats for absolute bugger all.
 The factory had even offered me my job back but no, I was staying on the fishing boats getting a tan (but no money) and not stuck in that noisy stinking factory.